 The Disaster Distress Helpline, 1-800-985-5990, can provide immediate counseling to anyone who needs help in dealing with the many issues and problems that might arise from tragedy.
 Sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), the Helpline immediately connects callers to trained and caring professionals from the closest crisis counseling center in the nationwide network of centers.
 Helpline staff will provide confidential counseling, referrals, and other needed support services.
 The Disaster Distress Helpline is a 24-hours-a-day, 7-days-a-week national hotline dedicated to providing disaster crisis counseling.
 The toll-free Helpline is confidential and multilingual, and available for those who are experiencing psychological distress as a result of natural or man-made disasters, incidents of mass violence, or any other tragedy affecting America’s communities.

-FEMA Louisiana Flood Recovery Provides updated information on recovery response as well as applications for assistance.
+FEMA Disaster Recovery Provides updated information on recovery response as well as applications for assistance.

 CSMH Resource Guide for Dealing with Disasters Developed by the Center for School Mental Health